Website Costs and Pricing

 How Do We Determine Our Hourly Costs?

 We run a very tight ship so our hourly rates are also very reasonable.
-However, let us show you what real web design companies consider when deciding on their hourly rates.
+If you run a business you already know what hourly rates include, however, let us still tell you what web design companies consider when deciding on their hourly rates.

 - Hardware – usually amortized over number of years